selfrefactor/rambda/README.md

 - R.symmetricDifference
 - R.union

 - R.without no longer support the following case - `without('0:1', ['0', '0:1']) // => ['0']`.
 Now it throws as the first argument should be a list, not a string.
-Ramda, on the other hand, returns an empty list.
+Ramda, on the other hand, returns an empty list - https://github.com/ramda/ramda/issues/3086.

 6.8.3